Consensys/orchestrate-kubernetes/README.md

   - One partition per Kafka topic
 - `environments/qa.yaml`: `helmfile -e qa apply`
   - Deploy a Orchestrate services with multitenancy
-  - 3 partitions per Kafka topic
 - `environments/staging.yaml`: `helmfile -e staging apply`
   - Deploy a 3-replica of Orchestrate services with multitenancy distributed accros Availability-Zones
-  - 3-replica of Kafka and Zookeeper with 3 partitions per Kafka topic
-  - Postgres cluster with 1 master and 2 slaves.
-With PGPool-II and Repmgr
-  - Redis in cluter mode with 1 master and 2 slaves
-  - 3 Hashicorp Vault with raft integrated storage

-Note: All the passwords and usernames of every dependendcies are located in `environments/common.yaml.gotmpl`.
-Do not forget to change, eventually extract, those values depending on how you want to manage those secrets.
+Note: All the passwords and usernames of every dependency are located in `environments/common.yaml.gotmpl`.
+Do not forget to change,  extract, those values depending on your needs / environment.

-Note: The ./values/api-key/api-keys.csv gives an exemple of what you should use for the Quorum Key Manager api-keys when this mode is enabled, provided values MUST be changed in a Prod environment.

 The following tables lists the configurable values for the environments.
-Some of them are directly configurable bia envronement variable:
+Some of them are directly configurable via environement variable:

 | Parameter                                      | Description                                                                | Default                                                     |
 |------------------------------------------------|----------------------------------------------------------------------------|-------------------------------------------------------------|